Our Privacy Philosophy and Practice

 1. Disaster Recovery

-The infrastructure for the Crazy Egg Service is designed to minimize service interruption due to hardware failure, natural disaster, or other catastrophes.
+The infrastructure for the Crazy Egg Service is designed to minimize service interruption due to hardware failure, natural disasters, or other catastrophes.
 With our servers located in the US in data centers on both coasts, features include:

 - Backups: We perform daily, weekly, and monthly backups of data stored on the Crazy Egg Service, which are tested regularly.